Disney's Animal Kingdom: Gallery

-Controversy
+Controversy and Incident

 Several Florida-based animal rights groups and PETA voiced concerns when the park originally opened, citing Walt Disney World's previous missteps in handling animals at the defunct Discovery Island.
 The groups protested, and PETA tried to convince travel agents not to book trips to the park.
 On opening day, the Orange County Sheriff's office sent about 150 deputies; about two dozen protesters showed up.
 The protest lasted two hours, and there were no arrests.

 Following a U.S. Department of Agriculture (USDA) inspection of the park, it was revealed that 31 animals died at Animal Kingdom between September 1997 and April 1998 from accidents, poisonings, fights, and other causes.
 Two Asian small-clawed otters died after ingesting loquat seeds from trees planted in their exhibit; two cheetah cubs died from ethylene glycol poisoning; nine herd animals died from injuries caused by fights, being entangled in fences while trying to escape, and, in one case, being kicked by an ostrich.
 Two crowned cranes were killed after being run over by safari vehicles in two separate incidents.
 The USDA ultimately found no violations of animal-welfare regulations.
 Disney responded to the report by hiring additional security to prevent animals from fighting, relocating the crowned cranes to walking paths, as well as adding mirrors to the safari vehicles.